micahpaul/micahpaul.github.io/equip/expectations.md

 ## What is this class?
 This is a high school-level class in creative writing and English literature.
-My goals for the class is twofold:
+My goals for the class are twofold:
 - Prepare students to excel in a college English classroom
 - Help students to become better at writing